 Here is a record of oddities and amusements that catch my eye, plus some other stuff that interests me.

-I teach programming at UVM, and thought that a model project would be appropriate for CS 021 – Introduction to Programming.
+Having taught CS 021 at UVM (Introduction to Programming), I thought that creating model project would be appropriate as an example.
 All students spend the last two weeks of the semester working on an individual or team project of their choosing.
+It also happens that I’ve been doing a little self-study in complex analysis.
 So as a model – to demonstrate a project of suitable complexity and scope – I created a little Julia set rendering program.
 Samples of the output are presented here in low-resolution.
 I know this is all quite passé, but I had fun anyway.
+If you’d like to see high-res versions just drop me a line.

 A few people asked: “What are you listening to while sheltering in place?”
 Here’s my response (in reverse chron).
 In case you’re wondering, for most selections I’m using an album shuffle program with Volumio.
 Sometimes I’ll ask the computer for another selection.
 Occasionally I’ll hand pick something.
 Mostly random.
 This is the result.